datasets/language-codes/README.md

-Comprehensive language code information, consisting of ISO 639-2 and ISO 639-1.
+Comprehensive language code information, consisting of ISO 639-1, ISO 639-2 and IETF language types.

 ## Data

-Data is taken from the [Library of Congress](http://www.loc.gov/standards/iso639-2/iso639-2ra.html) as the ISO 639-2 Registration Authority.
+Data is taken from the [Library of Congress](http://www.loc.gov/standards/iso639-2/iso639-2ra.html) as the ISO 639-2 Registration Authority, and from the [Unicode Common Locale Data Repository](http://cldr.unicode.org/).

 ### data/language-codes.csv